GlacioHack/xdem/doc/source/qgis_plugin.md

 :width: 80%
 :::

-Once the toolbox is open, xDEM algorithms appears at the bottom, in a dedicated section.
+Once the toolbox is open, xDEM's algorithms appear at the bottom, in a dedicated section.

 :::{figure} imgs/qgis_plugin/toolbox.png
 :width: 30%